godotengine/godot-docs/tutorials/optimization/using_servers.rst

 RIDs
 ----

-The key to using servers is understanding Resource ID (:ref:`RID <class_RID>`) objects.
+The key to using servers is understanding Resource ID (:ref:`RID <api:class_RID>`) objects.
 These are opaque handles to the server implementation.
 They are allocated and freed manually.
 Almost every function in the servers requires RIDs to access the actual resource.

 Most Godot nodes and resources contain these RIDs from the servers internally, and they can be obtained with different functions.
-In fact, anything that inherits :ref:`Resource <class_Resource>` can be directly casted to an RID (not all resources contain an RID, though, in such cases the RID will be empty).
+In fact, anything that inherits :ref:`Resource <api:class_Resource>` can be directly casted to an RID (not all resources contain an RID, though, in such cases the RID will be empty).
 In fact, resources can be passed to server APIs as RIDs.
 Just make sure to keep references to the resources outside the server, because if the resource is erased,